-Several wildlife species that are known to occur in the Kitimat area are species of conservation concern and are listed federally on Schedule 1 of the Species at Risk Act or on the provincial Red or Blue list.
+Several wildlife species that are known to occur in the Kitimat area are species of conservation concern and are listed federally on Schedule 1 of the SARA or on the provincial red or blue lists.
 Species of conservation concern that have previously been documented in the area include grizzly bear, little brown myotis (Myotis lucifugus), marbled murrelet, northern goshawk (Accipiter gentilis laingi), olive-sided flycatcher, western screech-owl, and coastal tailed frog.
 Habitat in the Project Area and transmission line corridor may support one or more of these species of conservation concern.